The Altissima is located on the border of North Tyrol in Austria and South Tyrol in Italy.

 Before you reach the summit, usually you have to overcome a small snow field.
 Crampons are usually not necessary, but might facilitate the ascent.
 However, you need to be sure-footed, mountain-experienced and wear appropriate equipment.
 Be careful with firn and ice.
 The last passage is rather steep, but in the end you are rewarded with a fabulous view: the Oetztal Alps, the Similaun Glacier and the upper Val di Fosse show their bright side.
 By the way, this summit can also be scaled from Plan in Val Passiria.

 Please note: the Rifugio Petrarca was partly destroyed by an avalanche in February 2014.
-In July 2014 the mountain hut has reopened again for daily visitors, since summer 2017 it offers again overnight accommodation!
+Since summer 2017 it offers again overnight accommodation!